 Report safety concerns to K-State Salina Security, or call 911 in the case of an emergency.

-K-State Salina Security is staffed with four noncommissioned security officers that cover the campus 24 hours a day, seven days a week.
-Security should be called whenever there is an emergency, or when there is any activity that could cause concern to the safety and security of the campus community.
+Security officers are available 24 hours a day, 7 days a week via the security duty phone and should be contacted when there is any activity that could cause concern to the safety and security of the campus community or for immediate non-emergency assistance.

 Frequently Asked Questions